Rehabilitation banner image

 “Specialised AAC services will work with their local AAC teams to build their capacity to manage directly the needs of 90% of the region’s AAC population and to jointly manage the needs of the 10% of the region’s population that require powered communication aids or specialised AAC assessment.”

-For further information please view the NHS England document.
+For further information please view the full NHS England document.

 Environmental Controls (EC) Referral Criteria